Art is colour, flow and shape.

 In my work, I explore the forms of colour, contrast and movement in my animal portraits.

-Colour, marks and texture represents what I believe forms the foundation of painting.
-I love the way that your brush can tell a story through the energetic marks you make and can capture more in one image than a photograph ever could.
+Colour, marks and texture represents what I believe forms the foundation of painting and drawing.
+I love the way that you can tell a story through the energetic marks you make and can capture more in one image than a photograph ever could.
 It's our own interpretation of what we see and how we've explored the image visually and through this amazing medium of paint.